thatsnotgood/Analyzing-EU-Gas-Imports/README.md

 **Dataset Attribution:**

 This project employs data from the EUGasSC and EUGasNet datasets, which are released under the Creative Commons Attribution 4.0 International [(CC BY 4.0) license][CCBY4.0License_url].

-Details below:
+For more context about this dataset and its methodology, you can read the authors' original [article][https://essd.copernicus.org/articles/15/949/2023/essd-15-949-2023.html].

+Dataset details:

 - Title: EU27 & UK gas supply-transmission-consumption structures with driving factors of consumption change
 - Version: 2.0